Welcome, Thank you for visiting my gallery.

 As it says on the homepage,

-‘Axletree is the project of artist and philosopher Alexander Westmacott, exploring and promoting traditional agriculture and rural ways of life through art, with the aim of increasing human and environmental wellbeing.’
+‘Axletree is the project of student of art and philosphy Alexander Westmacott, exploring traditional agriculture and rural ways of life through art, with the aim of increasing human and environmental wellbeing.’

 The project is founded on a few key ideas: